gary-rafferty/gary-rafferty.github.com/_posts/2019-11-04-The-Elastic-Stack.md

 <b>K</b>ibana.
 Afterwards, Elastic.co introduced Beats (lightweight data shippers) and
 the stack was renamed to the Elastic stack.

-Beats are single-purpose data shippers.
+* Beats are single-purpose data shippers
-Logstash aggregates and ingests data.
+* Logstash aggregates and ingests data
-Elasticsearch indexes the data.
+* Elasticsearch indexes the data
-Kibana is a flexible visualisation tool.
+* Kibana is a flexible visualisation tool

 ### Motivation
 A little background on this one.
 We've recently been spending a lot of time